BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 What Your Poop Says About Your Gut Health

-Martha Carlin | Jun 24, 2024 |
+Martha Carlin | Jun 24, 2024 | 11 minute read

 As the ultimate by-product of your digestive process, your poop is a leading indicator of your overall health.
 Color, consistency and frequency speak volumes about your digestive wellness.
 The Bristol Stool scale was developed in 1997 as a clinical and research tool for classifying a bowel movement on a scale of 1-7.
 Understanding what your poop is telling you may hold the secrets to a happier, healthy you.
 Join us as we uncover these signs with expert insights and evidence-based research, to guide you to a deeper understanding to support a healthier gut.
 This article isn’t just a discussion - it’s a journey towards wellness, reminding you that every trip you take to the toilet is a chance to reconnect with your internal ecosystem for deeper understanding to improve your overall health.